bjartejensen/landing-page/README.md

 Suppose you are able to generate a utility class that allow you to set a certain `font-weight` when the screen size is within a specific range.
 So that when applying this utility class, say, `fw-md-400`, you set a `font-weight: 400` for screen sizes of `md` (medium) and above.

-Scss allows us to do that efficiently across font-weights and screen sizes.
+SCSS allows us to do that efficiently across font-weights and screen sizes.
 Take a look at this snippet:

 ![Here we loop over six different screen sizes and nine different font-weights](https://atrib-landing-page.netlify.app/assets/readme/scss.png)